yosbelm/myEcommerce/README.md

 ## Project Overview

 **myEcommerce** is a Django-based eCommerce application designed to provide a seamless online shopping experience.
 The project is structured to demonstrate Django's capabilities in managing an eCommerce platform, including product listing, user authentication, and cart management.
+Additionally, it includes a chatbot feature that answers questions about the site's content, specifically for the keyboard sales manager.

 ## Table of Contents